UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_03.md

 Notes:

-Another way is to right-click on the empty space of the file explorer, and then choose "New notebook".
+The third way is to right-click on the empty space of the file explorer, and then choose "New notebook".
 You'll be asked to choose a kernel right afterwards, and then your new notebook will be ready.

 ---

 # Building blocks of notebooks

-- A Jupyter notebook consists of **cells** (an nothing but cells).
+- A Jupyter notebook consists of **cells**.

 - A cell is a block of characters, that can be interpreted in different ways depending on its type.